About me

 It is not unusual to reach a stage in life when things are not working the way we would like them to, either at home or at work.

-There may be different reasons for this; it may be a current crisis, a sense of feeling stuck, experiencing recurring patters that are unhelpful or debilitating, a desire to gain a greater understanding of life choices or just feeling awful, particularly at this time of heightened anxiety and uncertainty.
+There may be different reasons for this; it may be a current crisis, a sense of feeling stuck, experiencing recurring patterns that are unhelpful or debilitating, a desire to gain a greater understanding of life choices or just feeling awful.

 This may range from emotional concerns such as depression, fear and anxiety, loneliness, a lack of confidence and self belief; to work related concerns such as stress, redundancy or issues with management; and difficulties in relationships that may effect both.